Skip to main navigation Skip to search Skip to main content

 Research Interests

 My research interests can be broadly summarised as music & identities and music & culture.
-My prime research focus is on music, gender, sexuality & class in early modern Italy, and I have subsidiary interests in contemporary identities & music practices.
+My research focus is on music, gender, sexuality & class in early modern Italy; and contemporary Anglophone popular music and gender.
 I am interested in the significance of music at the time in which it circulates, and in the historical and cultural contingency of gender and sexuality.
-My current projects include a co-edited essay collection on Beyoncé (with Martin Iddon); a monograph on the villotta; and a monograph arising from my Marie Curie fellowship research into eroticism and music in early modern Italy.

 Teaching Activities